tahoe-lafs/tahoe-lafs/docs/helper.rst

 same file.

-Unfortunately, this "expansion penalty" occurs in the same upstream direction that most consumer DSL lines are slow anyways.
-Typical ADSL lines get 8 times as much download capacity as upload capacity.
-When the ADSL upstream penalty is combined with the expansion penalty, the result is uploads that can take up to 32 times longer than downloads.
+Unfortunately, this "expansion penalty" occurs in the same upstream direction that many asymmetric Internet access connections (DSL, cable modems, cellular) are slow anyways (say, 8x).
+When the asymmetric upstream penalty is combined with the expansion penalty, the result is uploads that can take up to 32 times longer than downloads.

 The "Helper" is a service that can mitigate the expansion penalty by arranging for the client node to send data to a central Helper node instead